Graduate Handbook

 • HIST 551: The African American Freedom Struggle in the Twentieth Century

-• HIST 572: Race and Empire in the Americas, Caribbean & Pacific
+• HIST 572: Race and Empire in the Americas, Caribbean, and Pacific

 • ENGL 597: African American Rhetoric